Louis I, Prince of Condé: Surprise of Meaux

 Condé and his cavalry seek to seize the king at the Surprise of Meaux.

 Condé would, however, drift away from the Guise in the coming years, as they abandoned their non-religious approach and began championing the Catholic ultras in pursuit of their vendetta.
 In particular modifications to the Edict of Amboise which reduced its terms, and a meeting between Catherine and the Duke of Alba were met with disquiet by Condé and Coligny.
-When a further modification was made to the edict of Amboise in 1567, expanding the ban on Protestantism in Paris to the Ile de France region, at the same time as Alba began marching north to the Netherlands, Condé got into a shouting match with the king, and then decided to withdraw from court.
+When a further modification was made to the edict of Amboise in 1567, expanding the ban on Protestantism in Paris to the Île-de-France region, at the same time as Alba began marching north to the Netherlands, Condé got into a shouting match with the king, and then decided to withdraw from court.
 Writing from his estates he protested to Catherine about the hiring of Swiss mercenaries to protect France from Alba's troops, seeing them as a tool of Huguenot extermination.
 Catherine tried to reassure him and invite him back to court but he was uninterested.

 Away from the centre of power, the leading Huguenot nobility began plotting what course of action to take, meeting at Coligny's chateau to discuss details.
 Condé, Coligny and the Count of Montgomery were in attendance among others.
 Eventually it was settled on to kidnap the king and the queen mother at Meaux, and assassinate members of the court who opposed them, specifically the Cardinal of Lorraine.
 The conspiracy was a better kept secret than that of Amboise, and when they struck on 28 September the court was caught off guard.
 It was able to recover, however, and quickly make for Paris; Condé, surprised by the speed of its withdrawal, gave pursuit with only 1/3 of the forces he had intended to assemble.
 He charged three times, but the phalanxes of Swiss mercenaries were able to repel him and the court made it to Paris.